 If you have a frozen bird, defrost it in the refrigerator.
 Allow 18 hours/2 pounds.
 If you defrost at room temperature, allow 7 hours per 2 pounds.

 It is best to cook the turkey at least an hour in advance then wrap it with two layers of foil and cover with a tea towel.
-This is a much better option that desperately hoping the turkey will cook in time and stressing when it doesn’t!
+This is a much better option than desperately hoping the turkey will cook in time.

 |Turkey Size||Enough to feed|